Interested in making a real difference in the lives of people around the world, but not sure if you have the skills? Consider teaching English abroad.

 Best TEFL Certification and Teach English Programs

 Knowing how to get TEFL Certified is only the beginning.
 With your certification in hand, your next step is to find the foreign teaching opportunity that’s right for you.
-So see what’s available, and get ready to change some lives.
+There are lots of paid and volunteer teaching opportunities, so see what’s available, and get ready to change some lives.